-In old age, we are not too old to cultivate new friendships.
-Hopefully, with people in every stage of their life.
-But also with our guardian angel, with our favorite saints, and of course to deepen our friendship with our Lord Jesus Christ.
+In old age, we are not too old to cultivate new friendships, hopefully with people in every stage of their life.
+But we should also strive to increase a friendship with our guardian angel, with our favorite saints, and, of course, to deepen our friendship with our Lord Jesus Christ.
 Old age affords us the time for that all-important task.

 Hopefully, we are life-long learners.
-Certainly that includes new skills, new hobbies, pursuing new and old interests, but most of all, old age is a time for reflection.
+Certainly that includes learning new skills, trying new hobbies, pursuing new and old interests, but most of all, finding special time for reflection.
 (I’m even enjoying journaling in my old age!)
-It’s a time to reflect on lessons learned throughout our life.
-Hopefully, we’ll be “in formation,” still learning, all the days of our life.
+It’s a time to reflect on lessons learned throughout our lives.
+Hopefully, we’ll be “in formation,” still learning, all the days of our lives.

 “Time flies.”
 We say that; we experience that every day.
 But here’s an idea: time is bringing us to Heaven!
-Hebrews 13:14 says, “For here we have no lasting city, but we seek the one that is to come.”
-Father Stinissen, a wonderful author, puts it this way, “Would we prefer the prelude to the symphony?” (pg.
-174).
+Hebrews 13:14 (RSVCE) says, “For here we have no lasting city, but we seek the city which is to come.”
+Father Stinissen, a wonderful author, puts it this way, “Would we prefer the prelude to the symphony?”
+(Stinissen 2018, 174).
 Perhaps time is flying because it is eager to bring us to the moment when our time dissolves into eternity.

 Forgiveness is an important issue for most of us in old age.
-It is far easier to forgive others when we embrace God’s forgiveness of us.
-But, as spiritual authors note, we can project onto God our unwillingness to forgive.
-But, forgiveness is no problem for God.
+And it is far easier to forgive others when we embrace God’s forgiveness of us.
+However, as spiritual authors note, we may sometimes project onto God our unwillingness to forgive.
+But forgiveness is no problem for God.
 He tells us He does it easily and often, again and again.
 Like Psalm 117 says, “His mercy for us is strong; the faithfulness of the Lord is forever.”

 You and I are created to be directed to God.
 If we give our thoughts over to what distances us from God, we miss the boat!
 So in the area of our memory, so much of what we remember (especially old hurts, wounds, mistakes) may best be forgotten.